Data Protection Information

 and as such has no separate legal status.

-When using this website, your personal data will be processed by us as the data controller and stored for as long as is necessary for the fulfilment of the purposes specified and statutory requirements.
-Below, we will provide information about which data this involves, how it will be processed and to which rights you are entitled to in this regard.
+When you use this website, we process your personal data as data controllers and save them for the duration required to fulfill the defined purposes and legal obligations.
+The sections below provide further details about the data this involves, how they will be processed and which rights you have in this regard.

 7. YouTube

-This data protection information is applicable to data processing on all websites of the Fraunhofer Institute for Environmental, Safety, and Energy Technology UMSICHT, which refer to this data protection information.
-Controller is::
+This data protection information applies to data processing on all websites of the Fraunhofer-Institut für Umwelt-, Sicherheits- und Energietechnik that refer to this data protection information by the controller:

 zur Förderung der angewandten Forschung e.V.